 CRAFTS - Make and exhibit one article from the area of needlework, latchwork, candle-making, fine arts, etc. If drawing a picture or making a collage, either draw or make on 14”x22” poster board, or mount on this type of poster board.

-FOODS - Exhibit 3 baked biscuits made from a purchased can of biscuits.
+FOODS - Exhibit 3 baked biscuits either purchased canned or homemade.

 FORESTRY - Mount 1 (one) leaf on a 14”x22” horizontal poster board.
 Identify the leaf on the poster.